odume/drink-planner-demo/README.md

 Clearly, the bottleneck is the taste method, which takes a lot of time to execute depending on the alcohol rate of the beverage.
 In its current version, it is synchronous and blocking, and invoked from a ```doOnNext()``` operator.

 Let's try to make it asynchronous.
-The best way, if you can't modify the code, is to wrap the method into an asynchronous Mono (or Flux) and call it within a ```flatmap()```.
+The best way, if you can't modify the code, is to wrap the method into an asynchronous Mono (or Flux) and call it within a ```flatMap()```.

-> Note: the wrapper method already exists, you simply have to uncomment the flatmap line and comment the doOnNext line in the save method.
+> Note: the wrapper method already exists, you simply have to uncomment the flatMap line and comment the doOnNext line in the save method.

 Visible Benefits: